Jaskowicz1/MinecraftToUE4/README.md

  Little to none.
 This isn't meant to be a project to improve blocking out.
 There are already tools in Unreal Engine for that.
 This is simply just a project that I had an idea for randomly and I wanted to see how possible it was.

 ## Can I use this?
   Sure!
-There are some project files above if you want to import them, However, I really do not recommend using this if you're not planning on
+There are some project files above if you want to import them, However, I really do not recommend using this if you're not planning to just mess around with it.

 ## Example of Text File
  ```